sklayn/ddp_coursera/README.md

-# Bathing water status - Europe
+# Shiny app - bathing water status - Europe
 ## Course project - Developing Data Products, Coursera

 This is the code for the Shiny app I made for my final course project of the course "Developing Data Products" on Coursera.